hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-vs-rest.md

 In REST APIs, there isn't a concept of a schema or type system.
 On the other hand, GraphQL has a strong type system to define what the API looks like.
 A schema is defined with fields mapped to types and serves as a contract between the client and the server.

 This schema contract lets the frontend and backend developers to work independently with a guarantee that the data requirements are met.
-In REST API's though there's no strict contract, following OpenAPI spec will get you closer to GraphQL in terms of documentation.
-Community tooling around OpenAPI spec gives an idea about the various endpoints and data payloads for the REST APIs.
+In REST APIs though there's no strict contract, following the OpenAPI spec will get you closer to GraphQL in terms of documentation.
+Community tooling around the OpenAPI spec gives an idea about the various endpoints and data payloads for the REST APIs.

 ### HTTP Status Codes